jledger91/mysite/README.md

   sense.
 - Models for cast and crew.
 - An app for recommendations based on film tags?
-Could be cool to combine this with [Netflix](https://www.netflix.com) style machine learning in order to recommend viewers films to see (and review).
+Could be cool to combine this with [Netflix](https://www.netflix.com) style machine learning in order to recommend films to see (and review) to users.
 - A React front-end is on the way, it just needs some designing.
 JavaScript or TypeScript?
 Functional or Class components?
 What toolkit?
 [Material Kit React]( https://demos.creative-tim.com/material-kit-react/?_ga=2.65695594.538724389.1612323036-1959417379.1612323036#/